THE CACTUS MAN

 This handsome Century plant from northern Arizona will be the jewel of your rock garden.
 This form has narrow, vertical green leaves with white spines.
 12 inches high and 20" wide.
 Hardy to zone 5 (-20 degrees F.) Comes in 2.5 inch pots

-This adorable little gem from central AZ is irresistible.The narrow green leaves are lined with white filaments.
-6 inches high and wide.
-Hardy up to zone 5/6.
+This miniature Agave variety is an adorable gem from central AZ.
+Quite irresistible.The narrow green leaves are lined with white filaments.
+6" H x 6"W. Hardy up to zone 5/6.
 Sold in 2.5 inch pots.
 Thrives in the crevice rock garden and can be grown as a windowsill houseplant also!

 A wonderfully hardy little Century Plant with a globe shape and white edged leaves.
 Wedge it between boulders in the rock garden or plant it in a large trough.
 The lovely coral flowers are on petite stalks.
 This is a polycarpic variety that doesn't die immediately after it blooms.
 6"H X 6"W. Hardy up to Zone 6.
-I have one on a windowsill where it is very...
+I have one on a windowsill where...

 This hardy form of Lechuguilla Century Plant is from seed in the Chisos Mountains of west TX.
 The narrow green leaves have a light colored stripe in the center.
 15" high by 30" wide.
 Hardy to Zones 5.
-Sold in 2.5 inch pot.
+Sold in 2.5 inch pots.

 A gorgeous form of Utah century plant.
 With it's long, white terminal spines this hardy century plant is right at home in the rock garden.
-12" high and wide, Zone 5.
-Sold in 2.5 inch pots
+12"H X 18W.
+Zone 5.
+Sold in 2.5" pots.

 A particularly hard-to-find species originating from the Guadalupe Mountains of Southern New Mexico.
 Considered a recently evolved species thought to be a combination of Agave neomexicana and Agave lechuguilla.
 We've found gracilipes to be one of the hardiest Agaves that we've tried!
 It is polite and compact with spectacular flowers in it's ol...

 Small, solitary heads (3-4 inches across) with brown spines and big, hot pink flowers.
 Green berry-like fruit tastes like kiwi.
 Sold in 2.5 inch pot